guillermocalvo/test/docs/README.md

 - exceptions4c.h
 - exceptions4c.c

-To use the library in your project, include the header file in your source code files.
+To use it in your project, include the header file in your source code files.

 ```c
 #include <exceptions4c.h>